makew0rld/amfora/NOTES.md

 # Notes

 - URL for each tab should not be stored as a string - in the current code there's lots of reparsing the URL
+- Switch to UUIDs for each tab maybe?
+So that if `handleURL` completes after the tab is closed (and reopened) it doesn't go anywhere
+  - New UUID every time a new page is loaded?

+## Bugs
+- Can't go back or do other things while page is loading - need a way to stop `handleURL`
+- `handleURL` will reference a tab that doesn't exist and cause a panic if the tab is closed

 ## Upstream Bugs
 - Wrapping messes up on brackets